BinaryMuse/planetary.js/site/public/documentation/builtin_pings.md

 ```
 </div>

-**`planet.plugins.pings.add(lat, lng, [config])`**
+**`planet.plugins.pings.add(lng, lat, [config])`**

-Add a new ping to the globe at the latitudinal and longitudinal coordinates specified by `lat` and `lng`. `config` may take all the same keys as the configuration option for the plugin itself; any values will overwrite values from that object, if any were set.
+Add a new ping to the globe at the longitudinal and latitudinal coordinates specified by `lng` and `lat`.
+Valid keys for `config` are:

+* `color`: the default color for pings; defaults to `"white"`
+* `ttl`: the default TTL for pings in milliseconds (how long they take to fade out); defaults to 2000
+* `angle`: the maximum angle for the ping (it will grow to this size over the course of its TTL); defaults to `5`

+Any values not set by `config` will default to the values specified in the plugin's configuration, if any were set.

+**Note that the longitudinal coordinate comes first, followed by the latitudinal coordinate, unless you pass `latitudeFirst` as an option to the plugin configuration function.** This corresponds to the conventions used by D3 (which Planetary.js is based on); for more information on the problem of axis ordering in software, see [this article at the GeoTools web site](http://docs.geotools.org/latest/userguide/library/referencing/order.html).

 <div class='ui raise segment'>
 <div class='ui red ribbon label'>JavaScript</div>